-- Learn the conceptual variations when advancing in calculus from one variable to multivariable discussion. - Understand the maximization and minimization of multivariable functions subject to the given constraints on variables. - Learn about inter-relationship amongst the line integral, double, and triple integral formulations. - Familiarize with Green's, Stokes' and Gauss divergence theorems.
+- Learn the conceptual variations when advancing in calculus from one variable to multivariable discussion. - Understand the maximization and minimization of multivariable functions subject to the given constraints on variables. - Learn about inter-relationship amongst the line integral, double, and triple integral formulations. - Familiarize with Green's, Stokes' and Gauss divergence theorems, and learn applications.